Grouflon/3rd_training_lua/README.md

 **Q: Emulator crash when I run lua script**

-A: Check video settings, you musn't use "Enhanced" bitter option.
+A: Check video settings, you musn't use "Enhanced" blitter option.

 **Q: UI looks weired and hitboxes are misplaced**

-A: Check video settings, you must use "Basic" bitter option with no scanlines if you want the UI to work properly.
+A: Check video settings, you must use "Basic" blitter option with no scanlines if you want the UI to work properly.

 **Q: Emulator doesn't run at all, there's a missing dll**